guilhermepinheirodasilva/KOR-proof-of-concept/README.md

 This repository contains supporting material for my application as a PhD candidate to the **International Max Planck Research School for Biology and Computation (IMPRS-BAC)**, within the project
 *“Computational Design of Tailored Kappa Opioid Receptor (KOR) Modulators”*.

-The contents presented here consist of exploratory computational analyses and proof-of-concept studies conducted to assess the feasibility of molecular dynamics–guided approaches for the investigation and rational design of novel KOR ligands.
+The contents presented here consist of exploratory computational analyses and proof-of-concept studies conducted to assess the feasibility of molecular dynamics-guided approaches for the investigation and rational design of novel KOR ligands.

 Animated visualizations are provided to illustrate exploratory inspection of dynamic binding pocket properties derived from molecular dynamics (MD) simulations.
 These initial animations are intended for **qualitative assessment only**.